MichaelBell/tinyQV/README.md

 ## Risc-V details

-Full RV32EC
+Fullish RV32EC, with a few exceptions:
+- Addresses are 28-bits
+- gp is hardcoded to 0x1000, tp is hardcoded to 0x8000000.
+Peripherals will have addresses in the 2K above tp, so it an be used for fast access.  gp can be used for fast access to data at the bottom of flash.

 Only M mode is supported.

-Unlinke nanoV, EBREAK and ECALL will be implemented, trapping with cause 3 and 11 respectively.
+Unlike nanoV, EBREAK and ECALL will be implemented, trapping with cause 3 and 11 respectively.

-Should we hardcode gp and tp again?
-It doesn't seem to have caused any trouble in running general code on nanoV, so I'm tempted to.
+Hardcoding gp and tp - it doesn't seem to have caused any trouble in running general code on nanoV, and is similar to the "normal" ABI usage of these registers, so it seems a sensible saving.

-Will not bother trying to detect and correctly handle all traps, for area saving.
+Will not bother trying to detect and correctly handle all traps/illegal/unsupported instructions, for area saving.
 Not aiming for full compliance.

 Would be nice to implement WFI